 B. What If Someone Else Claims Your GMB Listing Before You?

 For that, you’ll have to visit business.google.com/create and enter the name and address of your business to find it.
-Here you’ll see a message stating the business profile already exists and a hint of the email id used for verification.
+Here, you’ll see a message stating the business profile already exists and a hint of the email ID used for verification.
 You might be able to identify the email, but if not, click on the “request access” option.

 Get Started On Your GMB Account

-Starting a Google My Business account can boost your organic traffic and increase sales.
+A Google My Business account can boost your organic traffic and increase sales.
 Just make sure you take your time to set up your account correctly, with the correct details and contact information.

 If followed consistently, these small tricks can help your business grow exponentially.
 That said, we’ll wrap up for the day.

 If you need assistance with your GMB account or any other SEO services, please contact the team at sitecentre®.
-Our team has extensive experience helping small businesses reach their full potential online.
+Our team has extensive experience helping small businesses reach their full potential business online.